September 26, 2020

 Carpenters will generally earn a lower hourly rate than builders due to the scope of knowledge required, but both can earn $40 per hour or more.
 In fact, the average builder’s salary is around $100,000, according to Indeed.

-I always thought bricklaying would be an enjoyable job.
+I always thought bricklaying would be a relatively enjoyable job.
 Not something you’d want to do for 40 years, but not super complex, giving you freedom to think or just enjoy some background music.
 Wages here average around $65,000 and higher for experienced workers.

 Deal with all manner of pipes, drainage, water and gas systems.
 Plumbers are well paid tradespeople and will often earn hourly rates of $50 or more.
 Start as an assistant and/or complete an apprenticeship.